Aleale999/Minesweeper/README.txt

   cellsMissing = gridDim - mines
 }

-Then to generate the grid i simply used the dimensions set by the difficulty:
+Then to generate the grid I simply used the dimensions set by the difficulty:

 function generateGrid(){
   document.querySelectorAll(".gridPlace").forEach(cell => cell.remove());